clarkehardy/NeutrinoPlots/README.md

 ![](figures/lobster_density.png)

 ## Data
-The vanilla Lobster plot requires only the 3&sigma; ranges of the oscillation parameters.
+The vanilla lobster plot requires only the 3&sigma; ranges of the oscillation parameters.
 These are included in [data/params.yaml](data/params.yaml).
 Also included in that file are the phase-space factor and ab-initio nuclear matrix element for <sup>136</sup>Xe and the axial-vector coupling constant.
 The latter three are used only to produce the density plot.

 To produce the density plot, &Delta;&chi;<sup>2</sup> curves are required for some of the physical observables.
 The data for the oscillation parameters is available for download from [NuFIT 5.2 (2022), www.nu-fit.org](www.nu-fit.org) \[2\].
 The specific files required can be found in [src/utils/load_data](src/utils/load_data).
 Limits are also required on the effective electron neutrino mass and the effective Majorana mass.
 The code currently uses data from KATRIN and KamLAND-Zen for these respectively.
 The required data is included as supplemental material with Refs. \[3\] and \[4\].
 All of these files should be put in the [data](data) directory.